Kunlong1994/lab3/chatServer.js,-Annotated.md

   var question;
   var waitTime;

-/// These are the main statments that make up the conversation. if (questionNum == 0) {
+/// These are the main statements that make up the conversation. if (questionNum == 0) {
   answer= 'Hello ' + input + ' :-)';// output response
   waitTime =2000;
-  question = 'How old are you?';			    	// load next question }
+  question = 'How old are you?';
+  }
   else if (questionNum == 1) {
   answer= 'Really ' + input + ' Years old?
 So that means you where born in: ' + (2018-parseInt(input));// output response
   waitTime =2000;
-  question = 'Where do you live?';			    	// load next question }
+  question = 'Where do you live?';
+  }
   else if (questionNum == 2) {
   answer= ' Cool!
 I have never been to ' + input+'.';
   waitTime =2000;
-  question = 'Whats your favorite Color?';			    	// load next question }
+  question = 'Whats your favorite Color?';
+  }
   else if (questionNum == 3) {
   answer= 'Ok, ' + input+' it is.';
   socket.emit('changeBG',input.toLowerCase());
   waitTime = 2000;
-  question = 'Can you still read the font?';			    	// load next question }
+  question = 'Can you still read the font?';
+  }
   else if (questionNum == 4) {
     if(input.toLowerCase()==='yes'|| input===1){